celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 Celo Gold (cGLD) holders can vote for Validator groups and not validators directly.
 This is similar to delegating on other cryptographic networks. cGLD holders who vote for an elected validator group may earn [epoch rewards](https://docs.celo.org/getting-started/glossary#epoch-rewards).

-A number of community sites are providing information to help choose a validator group.
-Start with [the cLabs Validator explorer](https://celo.org/validators/explore), or [Bi23 Labs' `thecelo` dashboard](https://thecelo.com).
+The [Voting on Validators](voting-validators.md) has useful background and guidance on how to select a Validator Group to vote for.
+Community validator explorers include the [cLabs Validator explorer](https://celo.org/validators/explore) and [Bi23 Labs' `thecelo` dashboard](https://thecelo.com).

 You can also see registered validator groups through the Celo CLI.
 This will display a list of validator groups, the number of votes they have received, the number of additional votes they are able to receive, and whether or not they are eligible to elect validators: